-Answer Possible reasons Actions No Nonexistent replication set.
-Determine existence of primary or secondary volumes.
-If a replication set has not been successfully created, use the SMU Replication Setup Wizard to create one.
-Review event logs (in the Configuration View panel, right-click the system, and select View > Event Log) for indicators of a specific fault in a replication data path component.
-Follow any Recommended Actions.
-No Network error occurred during in-progress replication.
+Answer Possible reasons Actions No Network error occurred during in-progress replication.
 Review event logs for indicators of a specific fault in a replication data path component.
-Follow any Recommended Actions.
-In the Configuration View panel, right-click the secondary volume, and select View > Overview to display the Replication Volume Overview table: Check for replication interruption (suspended) status. o Check for inconsistent status.
-Check for offline status.
+Follow any Recommended Actions. • In the Configuration View panel, right-click the secondary volume, and select View &gt; Overview to display the Replication Volume Overview table: o Check for replication interruption (suspended) status. o Check for inconsistent status. o Check for offline status.
 Replications that enter the suspended state must be resumed manually.
 No Communication link is down.
-See actions described in "Can you view information about remote links?" (page 57).
+See actions described in "Can you view information about remote links?" (page 60).